pickup icon

 • Plant type/canopy layer: deciduous, perennial, herbaceous plant

-• Light requirements: full sun to part-shade
+• Light requirements: full sun, part sun/part-shade

 • Moisture requirements: dry to moist soil